SchusterArt/FKB-demo/README.md

 Controls is a classical wasd + E or RMB - boost speed (pressed), LShift - cruising speed, Q - stand by engines mode,LMB or space  - fire  ,R - look back , ESC - return to welcome screen, also Gamepad controls are added.

-Demo is MIT licensed ,all models,textures,scripts created by me for the community (except two screen space shaders from official Godot 3.0 demos (unused in this demo).
+All assets, models,textures,scripts created by me for the community (except two screen space shaders from official Godot 3.0 demos (unused in this demo).